Prior Learning Assessment

 Applied Studies Program

 The Applied Studies program is designed for students who seek a degree that recognizes work and experience as part of college learning.
-Refer to the Applied Studies page for more information.
+Refer to the Technical Studies page for more information.

 Credit By Exam